 Sister Lelia Grant

-Lelia is named after Sister Lelia was one of the founding members of the Brigidine sisters at Clonard College.
-Sister Lelia made the convent her home for 25 years where she took on the role of cook, serving the other sisters at Clonard throughout her time here.
-She established the first library at Clonard in what was originally the barn.
+Lelia is named after Sister Lelia who was one of the founding members of the Brigidine Convent at Clonard College.
+Sister Lelia made the convent her home for 25 years where she took on the role of cook and service to the other sisters at Clonard throughout her time here.
+She established the first library at Clonard in what originally was the barn.
+Currently this area is the Staff Room.

 House Colour: Red